 “When it comes to teens, it’s important for parents or guardians to stay positive and keep the lines of communication open,” says Gurinder Dabhia, MD, a pediatrician at Scripps Clinic Rancho Bernardo.

-“It’s okay to be persistent and not give up on your adolescent if he or she refuses to talk at first,” she adds.
+“It’s okay to be persistent and not give up on your adolescent if he or she refuses to talk at first,” Dr. Dabhia adds.
 “Talking about depression can be tough but helpful.”

 Talk but make sure to listen, she adds.
 “Accept what your teen tells you without judging or criticizing.
-It’s important to validate their feelings.”
+It is important to validate their feelings.”

-Because normal behaviors vary as children and teens develop, it can be challenging to know if your teen is going through a temporary phase or is experiencing depression or anxiety.
+As children and adolescents mature, their behaviors may change.
+Peer pressures, academic pressures, physical changes can affect their behavior.
+This can make it difficult to determine whether they are going through a temporary phase or have depression or anxiety.
 However, there are warning signs for both conditions that can help parents.

 “While occasional bad moods and acting out can be normal adolescent conduct, these types of behaviors also can indicate underlying depression or anxiety.”

 Anybody can develop depression at any age.
 With young people, it’s crucial to recognize the signs since some might not be able to express their feelings well.

 “Make sure to talk to your teen frequently and offer your support,” Dr. Dabhia says.
 “Make it clear you are willing to offer whatever support they need.”